vsanthanam/SafariUI/README.md

 Other distribution mechanisms like CocoaPods or Carthage may be added in the future.

 *Note: The package contains multiple modules.
-You can import all of the provided tools using the `SwiftUI` modules, or individual modules like `SafariView` and `WebAuthentication` as needed.*
+You can depend on the whole library by importing the `SwiftUI` module, or you can depend on individual modules like `SafariView` or `WebAuthentication` as needed.*

 ## Usage & Documentation